+The Commission creates a complaint file upon receipt of a written complaint naming a Texas Currently, the Commission only accepts sworn complaints (complaints with an accompanying affidavit) and does not accept electronically filed complaints.
+The Commission has the discretion to initiate complaints on its own motion based on anonymous submissions, news reports, court documents, or other sources that indicate possible misconduct or appear to bring discredit upon the judiciary.
 A complainant may request that the Commission keep his or her identity confidential.
-The Commission must notify complainants of the actions taken on their complaints.
-However, if a complaint goes to formal proceedings, the judge does have a right to confront witnesses, including the complainant.

-When a complaint is received, a file is established and reviewed by the executive director.
-The case is analyzed and assigned to a staff attorney who reviews the allegations.
+However, anonymous complaints and requests for confidentiality may restrict the Commission's ability to thoroughly investigate the allegations.
+Furthermore, while the Commission strives to maintain the confidentiality of those complainants who request it, the Commission may, in its discretion, reveal the identity of a confidential complainant when doing so serves the Commission's interest in protecting the public by addressing misconduct.
+When a complaint is received, a file is established and reviewed by Commission staff.
+The case is analyzed and assigned an investigator or attorney who reviews the allegations.
 A preliminary screening determines if further investigation is appropriate.
 On occasion, an individual will complain to the Commission about the actions of law enforcement officers, corrections officials, lawyers, or even the federal judiciary.
 In these instances, no case is opened, and the individual is notified that the Commission has no jurisdiction in the matter.
 In other cases, the complainant may be disgruntled with a judge's decision, particularly in emotionally charged litigation such as divorce/custody cases, contested probate cases, or criminal trials.
-Such matters are properly matters for appeal.
+Such matters are proper for appeal.
 In all cases, the complainant is notified by mail that the complaint has been received.
 If the complaint is vague in its allegations, the complainant may be asked for more specific details or additional documentation.